 - Train times from Khajuraho Railway Station (KURJ) to Varanasi Junction Railway Station (BSB).

 Use the Search Box below to buy your train tickets from Khajuraho to Varanasi.

 Khajuraho Railway Station is 7.3 km by road from the Chaturbhuj Temple.

 Varanasi Junction Railway Station is 4.4 km by road from the Shri Kashi Vishwanath Temple.

 Varanasi is the holiest of India’s seven sacred cities attracting around 7 million visitors a year, most of who are Indian Hindus, far outweighing the approximately 1.5 million permanent residents of the city.
 What makes so Varanasi so important to followers of the Hindu faith is the belief that if they die in Varanasi they will escape the cycle of birth and reincarnation.
 A lot of people come to Varanasi to die and be cremated on the banks of the river Ganges which flows through the centre of the city.
-Varanasi is also important to Buddhists who believe that the Lord Buddha gave his first sermon in nearby Saranath and for followers of Sikhism who believed that Guru Nanak was inspired to create the Sikh religion following a visit to Varanasi.
+Varanasi is also important to Buddhists who believe that the Lord Buddha gave his first sermon in nearby Saranath and for followers of Sikhism who believe that Guru Nanak was inspired to create the Sikh religion following a visit to Varanasi.